hack-chat/main/README.md

 yarn install
 ```

 This will install the required packages to run hack.chat.
-Next it will need to be configured, again in your terminal:
+Next the server will need to be configured, again in your terminal run:

 ```
 node main.js